inmanta/inmanta-core/docs/reference/compatibility.rst

 .. only:: iso

-    This page shows the compatibility for version |version_major| of the Inmanta Service Orchestrator with other components on the host system running the orchestrator.
-    It also shows advanced information for Inmanta extension developers regarding the compatible version ranges for the python packages that compose this version of the Inmanta Service Orchestrator.
+    The table below shows the system requirements of version |version_major| of the Inmanta Service Orchestrator.

 .. only:: oss

-    This page shows the compatibility of Inmanta version |release| with other components on the host system running the orchestrator.
+    The table below shows the system requirements of Inmanta version |release|.

 .. datatemplate:json:: /reference/compatibility.json